Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 Why Girls Don’t Want White Uniforms?

-Update: the USA Soccer WNT changed their kit going from white shorts to blue.
-PopSugar reports on the subtle but meaningful change. iSport360 reported on why youth sport athletes are ditching white uniforms a few months back.
-Get our take on one of our most widely read posts and see how it aligns with the new worldwide trend set by the women of FIFA.
+The USA Soccer WNT changed their kit going from white shorts to blue.
+PopSugar reports on the subtle but meaningful change. iSport360 reported on why youth sports athletes are ditching white uniforms at the youth sports level.

 Women’s sports are in a moment of transformation — and that includes their uniforms.
-The FIFA Women’s World Cup is currently underway in Australia and New Zealand, and there’s a good chance you won’t see many athletes wearing white shorts: teams are ditching them from their kits in an effort to be more mindful of how periods affect athletes, marking a huge win for women’s issues in sports.
+The FIFA Women’s World Cup that was underway in Australia and New Zealand, you didn’t see many athletes wearing white shorts: teams are ditching them from their kits in an effort to be more mindful of how periods affect athletes, marking a huge win for women’s issues in sports.

 Fear of Staining